 If you are familiar with other scripting languages like Perl, Smalltalk, or Python, the syntax Ruby uses is similar.
-However, many people would agree that Ruby is easier to understand and write than most other scripting languages.
+However, many people would agree that Ruby is easier to understand and write than most other scripting languages since it includes dynamic typing.
 Ruby was designed to create powerful User Interfaces using simple, easy-to-understand coding syntax.

 What is Ruby on Rails?

-Ruby on Rails is primarily used for server-side scripting and developing web apps.
+Ruby on Rails is primarily used for server-side scripting and building web applications.
 Ruby on Rails can also be used in the development of interface scripts.
-There are a few aspects of Rails that make it popular with developers, including:
+There are a few aspects of the Rails framework that make it popular with developers, including: